Home

 If you have any concerns please contact Father Paul on 07926194031 or frpaulelliott@aol.com

-• A new Schedule of services has been published above for February to May 5th.
-There may be extra services added to this shortly once a blessing is obtained from Bishop Irenei.
+• A new schedule of services has been published above for March and some of April.
+There may be extra services added to this.

-• Children's Church will meet after the Liturgy on Sunday 3rd March and Suinday 21st April
+• Children's Church will meet after the Liturgy as announced.

 • The Divine Liturgy is currently served on occasional weekdays and Saturdays.
 It is always served on Sundays at 10.00 a.m.
 Please check in the schedule of services published above.